 In past 10 years, as the government began regulating diesel emissions more strictly, Cummins ISX engines have started to have issues with emissions systems and/or mechanical components.

-In general, if your engine won’t start, there’s probably an issue with the control electronics.
-However, if your engine turns over but doesn’t run properly, makes unusual noises, and/or is having fuel consumption issues, the problem is likely mechanical.
+If your engine won’t start, there are many potential causes; there may be an issue with the control electronics, or your ignition may be disabled after a fault has been detected by the computer’s safety system.
+Dirty air filters, bad fuel, or a host of other cuases could be at fault if your engine turns over but doesn’t run properly, makes unusual noises, and/or is having fuel consumption issues; however, the problem may also be mechanical.
 Here are three common Cummins ISX mechanical issues:

 Cummins ISX Turbo Problems